-Years End ding

-in Jun
+Years F in Ju une

-(In millio ons)
+(In mil llions)

 2008 \$ 5.1

 2009 5.0

 2010 3.8

-Total \$ 1 13.9
+Total \$ 13.9

-Based on covenants included as part of the credit facility we have to maintain, as measured at the last day of each fiscal quarter, tangible net worth of at least \$54 million plus: 1) 25 percent of net income, as determined in accordance with U.S. GAAP (exclusive of losses); and 2) 50 percent of any increase to net worth due to subordinated debt or net equity proceeds from either public or private offerings (exclusive of issuances of stock under our employee benefit plans) for such quarter and all preceding quarters since December 31, 2005.
-We also have to maintain, as measured at the last day of each fiscal month, a ratio of not less than 1.25 determined as follows: (a) the sum of total unrestricted cash and cash equivalents plus short-term and long-term marketable securities plus 25 percent of all accounts receivable due to us minus certain outstanding bank services and reserve for foreign currency contract transactions divided by (b) the aggregate amount of outstanding borrowings and other obligations to the bank.
+Based on covenants included as part of the credit facility we were required to maintain, as measured at the last day of each fiscal quarter, tangible net worth of at least \$54 million plus: 1) 25% of net income, as determined in accordance with U.S. GAAP (exclusive of losses); and 2) 50% of any increase to net worth due to subordinated debt or net equity proceeds from either public or private offerings (exclusive of issuances of stock under our employee benefit plans) for such quarter and all preceding quarters since December 31, 2005.
+We also were required to maintain, as measured at the last day of each fiscal month, a ratio of not less than 1.25 determined as follows: (a) the sum of total unrestricted cash and cash equivalents plus short-term and long-term marketable securities plus 25% of all accounts receivable due to us minus certain outstanding bank services and reserve for foreign currency contract transactions divided by (b) the aggregate amount of outstanding borrowings and other obligations to the bank.
 As of December 28, 2007, we were in compliance with these financial covenants.